-Long Term Boat Licences
+Long Term Pleasure Boat Licences

-Pleasure Boat Licence, England and Wales ("standard boat licence")
+Pleasure Boat Licence, England and Wales

-- 3, 6 or 12 months, Canals & Rivers/ Rivers Only - These are primarily for boats kept for personal use by the licence holder, friends and family - The Licence may allow you to use the boat business purposes but only if we give you our written consent. - If you own a share of a boat, a standard licence will be issued providing that all of the following requirements are met: - 1.
-None of the share owners has any interest in the boat other than for personal, pleasure use. - 2.
-The licence holder (the boat's lawful keeper) is one or two of the share owners, nominated by all other share owners to be responsible for meeting BW's Licence Terms and Conditions, including insurance and boat safety requirements. - 3.
-None of the share owners has any interest in the boat other than for personal, pleasure use. - 4.
-The licence holder is the person (or people) named as the insured on the boat's insurance certificate. - The licence holder, in consultation only with other share owners, is responsible for all decisions relating to control and administration of the boat throughout the year.
-This includes determining where the boat is berthed and who uses it when. - 6.
-The boat's livery does not display an association with any company engaged in the boat share business.
+- 3, 6 or 12 months, Canals & Rivers/ Rivers Only - Pleasure Boat Licences are for boats kept solely for personal use by the licence holder, friends and family.
+The Licence does not permit you to operate or offer the boat for hire, for carrying goods or passengers for payment or for any other commercial purpose. - The Licence does not allow you to use the boat for any type of business. - If you own a share of a boat, you should use the following criteria to determine whether you need a standard or business licence.
+A standard licence will be issued for a boat owned collectively by a group of private individuals providing that all of the following requirements are met: - None of the share owners has any interest in the boat other than for personal, pleasure use. - The licence holder (the boat's lawful keeper) is one or two of the share owners, nominated by all other share owners to be responsible for meeting BW's Licence Terms and Conditions, including insurance and boat safety requirements.

+- 3. None of the share owners has any interest in the boat other than for personal, pleasure use. - 4.
+The licence holder is the person (or people) named as the insured on the boat's insurance certificate. - 5.
+The licence holder, in consultation only with other share owners, is responsible for all decisions relating to control and administration of the boat throughout the year.
+This includes determining where the boat is berthed and who uses it when. - The boat's livery does not display an association with any company engaged in the boat share business.